dgarciaher/CTCI/cp1/README.md

   Step 3:

-     -for loops used
+     *for loops used
-     -no need to store data
+     *no need to store data

      Step 4:
       -"abc"